openenergymonitor/EmonScripts/install/readme.md

 Download the buster image and write it to an SD card with at least 8GB of space.
 Balena provide a nice tool called Etcher which makes this process really easy: https://www.balena.io/etcher

-After writing the image to the SD card, open the SD card on your computer and create a file called ssh on the boot partition - to enable SSH access to the system.
+1. After writing the image to the SD card, open the SD card on your computer and create a file called ssh on the boot partition - to enable SSH access to the system.

+2. Copy the default cmdline.txt to cmdline2.txt in the boot folder

+3. Edit cmdline.txt and remove the init statement (Take out the quiet as well).

 Place the SD card in your RaspberryPi & power up.
 After a couple of minutes you will be able to SSH into the new Buster image e.g: